Model Selection

 The common pattern is a model selector in your app, such as a dropdown or settings panel.
 The app can list available models, store the user's selection, and pass the selected model ID to the AI request.

+Use the model IDs from the available models table.
 For implementation details, see the AI text reference and related AI reference pages.

 Pinning a Model